Session 1: June 2-13

 Students choose from a variety of classes in music, dance, drama and visual art designed to enliven their artistic spirit.
 Camp Imagination culminates in a live, public performance of a musical, starring over 100 1st - 12th graders; either on stage as actors, singers and dancers or behind the scenes as the film production and technical crews.
 A daily Camp Imagination blog with photos and articles can be found here.

 Camp Imagination participants are grouped according to their grade and choose from a variety of arts classes targeted to their skill levels.
 Past classes for first through third graders include: tumbling, drawing, movement, acting and comedy/improvisation classes, arts and crafts, and mosaics.
 Fourth through sixth graders have been offered: tumbling, dance, comedy/improvisation, acting, and drawing as their choice of classes.
-During past years, seventh through twelfth graders have chosen from: advanced dance, song writing, cartooning, comedy/improvisation, acting, tumbling, television production, and technical theatre classes.
-In addition, different “specialty” artists are hired each year to expose campers to diverse arts genres; new classes added for the 2013 Camp Imagination include CSI:OZ, woodwinds, puppetry and aerial circus.
+During past years, seventh through twelfth graders have chosen from: advanced dance, song writing, cartooning, comedy/improvisation, acting, tumbling, film production, and technical theatre classes.
+In addition, different “specialty” artists are hired each year to expose campers to diverse arts genres; new classes added for the 2013 Camp Imagination included CSI:OZ, woodwinds, culinary arts, puppetry and aerial circus.